 These tests can rule out that a child has difficulties on the physical level.
 Naturally, vision or hearing problems will be severely disruptive to the learning process.

 – Developmental histories, sociological and emotional background

 An assessor will be interested in any issues in a child’s development, whatever their nature.
 Even physical milestones such as crawling can be relevant here.
-Other important factors are the child’s school and home life, and the ability to regulate emotion.
+Other important factors are the child’s school and home life and the ability to regulate emotions.

 – Tests of specific skills